profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

-# ESP32-S3 1.54in TFT Expansion Board with Speaker<br/>(and Microphone, and Sound Amplifier)
+# ESP32-S3 1.54in TFT Expansion Board with Speaker<br/>(and Microphone, and Audio Amplifier)

 ***WORK IN PROGRESS*** &nbsp;—&nbsp; Prof. Michael P. Harris